edunham/site/pages/01about.rst

 in 2006, and I've been an amateur electrical and mechanical engineer ever since.
 The `LUG <http://lug.oregonstate.edu/>`_ and `Open Source Lab
 <http://osuosl.org/>`_ started my career in open source software development
-and Linux systems administration in 2010, and I've been involved with both ever since.
+and Linux systems administration in 2010, and those topics have since become my career.

 I will have attended Oregon State University from September 2010 to June 2015.
 In 2011 I spent my summer as a software developer on the Ganeti Web Manager